jhclark/ducttape/README.md

 * Track the versions of the software used, the data used, and even the task descriptions themselves in a very detailed way
 * Quickly and easily run your workflow under multiple input conditions while re-using intermediate results -- without copy-pasting

-Currently, it is alpha quality.
-Proceed with caution and report bugs regularly.

 Want to learn how to use Ducttape?
 Read [TUTORIAL.md](https://github.com/jhclark/ducttape/blob/master/tutorial/TUTORIAL.md).

 Want to help develop ducttape?
 Read [HACKING.md](https://github.com/jhclark/ducttape/blob/master/HACKING.md).